Legal Basics for Plant Scientists

 Plant scientists are faced with numerous laws and regulations in their work environment.
 This course aims to provide a general introduction on European- and federal legislation and a compact overview of the most important legislations from the viewpoint of a plant scientist.

 This online course is laid out in four sections each covering one topic of plant-science related legislation.
 Starting on October 5th, one section will be made available per week.
-Course participants can work through each section at their own pace.
-We estimate a time requirement of 1.5 to 2 hours per week to work through the videos and the accompanying materials.
+Course participants can work through the lectures and accompanying materials of each section at their own pace.
+We estimate a time requirement of 1.5 to 2 hours per week.

 Week 1 General Introduction on European- and Federal Legislation